BirminghamConservatoire/IntegraLive/GUI/src/assets/viewInfo/ArrangeViewProperties/MidiView.md

-# Routing View
+# Midi View

-Use Routing view to create routes, e.g. to route a *module* parameter to another *module* parameter
+Use Midi view to create midi routes, e.g. to route an external MIDI controller to a *module* parameter

 To add a route to a *block*: select block -> routing tab in properties panel -> ‘+’